Popular Zip Codes in Seattle, WA

 Frequently Asked Questions

-What is the price range for a studio apartment in Seattle, WA?
+What is the price of a 3 bedroom apartment in Seattle, WA?

-The price range for a studio apartment in Seattle, WA is between $637 and $12,833.
-View all studio apartments in Seattle, WA.
+The price range of a 3 bedroom apartment is between $946 and $22,000.
+Search 3 bedroom apartments in Seattle, WA.

-What is the price range for a 1-bedroom apartment in Seattle, WA?
+What is the average size of a 3 bedroom apartment in Seattle, WA?

-What is the price range for a 2-bedroom apartment in Seattle, WA?
+What are the advantages of renting a 3 bedroom apartment in Seattle, WA?

-What is the price range for a 3-bedroom apartment in Seattle, WA?
+What are the downsides of renting a 3 bedroom apartment in Seattle, WA?

 Seattle, WA Demographics